baumanab/Udacity_MachineLearningEngineer_ND/projects/capstone/WestNilePrediction_report.md

 #### Process and Submission

-- The model will be developed on publin training data and test data both supplied by the host
+- The model will be developed on public training data and test data both supplied by the host
 - The model will be evaluated on private test data supplied by the host, but not revealed to developers

 From the submission section of the competition: